everwitt7/Pitch-Data/README.md

 swingDataUpdatedZone.json: same as swingData.json but for updated zone

+swingData_allPitchers_aboveAvg.json: analogous to swingData_rightHand_aboveAvg.json but with all pitchers

+swingData_allPitchers_belowAvg.json: analogous to swingData_rightHand_belowAvg.json but with all pitchers

 ### Take JSONs
 takeData.json: takeData\[intended location\]\[zone\] gives the probability that a pitch for the intended location ends up in zone